asael-ruvalcaba/ARP-Scanner/README.md

 - `sys`: To use sys.exit() and exit the program.

 ### Use and Execution
-Para ejecutar este script, puedes usar el siguiente comando en la terminal:
+To run this script, you can use the following command in the terminal:

 `python name_script.py -t <IP or range IP>`